karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

     load_summarize_chain(llm, chain_type="map_reduce")
 ```

-In the following code block, we're spliting the text into multiple chunks using the Langchain ``RecursiveCharacterTextSplitter`` functionality, and then we apply the ``map-reduce`` strategy to obtain the tweet that is going to be posted into Twitter.
+In the following code block, we're spliting the text into multiple chunks using the Langchain ``RecursiveCharacterTextSplitter`` functionality, and then we apply the ``map-reduce`` strategy using the ``load_summarize_chain`` function.
+The end result is the tweet that is going to be posted to Twitter.

 ```python
     # Split content into chunks